John King, Realtor — KingRealtor757

 Living in Great Neck: water, parks, and community

 Great Neck is the kind of neighborhood where the lifestyle sells itself.
-Boating access, 70+ acres of community parkland, an 83,000-square-foot recreation center, First Landing State Park at the top of the road, and some of the most active neighborhood civic leagues and associations in Virginia Beach — it adds up to a way of living that's genuinely hard to replicate.
+Boating access, 70+ acres of community parkland, an 83,000-square-foot recreation center, First Landing State Park at the top of the road, and some of the most active neighborhood civic leagues in Virginia Beach — it adds up to a way of living that's genuinely hard to replicate.

 Waterfront & Boating Access